 There aren't any risk factors for developing an innocent heart murmur.

-While there aren't any risk factors for abnormal heart murmurs either, there are risk factors that increase your chance of having an underlying condition that can cause a heart murmur.
+There are risk factors that increase your chance of having an underlying condition that can cause a heart murmur from birth.
 These include:

 Preparing for your appointment

 If you think you or your child has a heart murmur, make an appointment to see your family doctor.
 Although most heart murmurs are harmless, it's a good idea to rule out any underlying heart problems that could be serious.